hairanliang/PersonDetection_DSU_Spring2024/README.md

 ![Screenshot 2024-05-22 at 9 20 03 AM](https://github.com/user-attachments/assets/901759b1-4893-4e28-8d4b-ae30f38e21ea)

-Above: Some fails and successes of our model on a portion of our testing set.
-It sometimes fails to recognize someone is in the picture or misidentifies them——more on this later :)
+*Above: Some fails and successes of our model on a portion of our testing set.
+It sometimes fails to recognize someone is in the picture or misidentifies them——more on this later*

 This repository will serve as a description of our project but also a demo/guide if you want to build a similar project, whether it is detecting your friends or anything else.
 Let's get started!